cdd-aix/usbinstaller/README.md

 # USB Installer

-Shell script to create bootable USB that installs Linux on a PC with serial console only with a bridge configuration that to subvert an 802.1X authenticated device.
+Shell script to create bootable USB that does an unattended Ubuntu 18.04 install with hostname Cyberkitty

 ## Usage
 * Insert USB stick into running Linux host with this software
 * Run 'sudo usbinstaller usbBlockDevice' at Linux command prompt
-* Insert USB into PC, power on see Linux boot on serial console
+* Insert USB into PC, power on see Linux boot